Cracker Barrel Old Country Store, Inc. Is an Overlooked Dividend Machine

 This Dividend Stock Could Be Special

-In today’s market, there are many businesses more exciting than operating restaurants.
+In today’s market, there are many businesses that are more exciting than operating restaurants.
 But if you are hunting for dividends, one company in the restaurant industry deserves a special look: Cracker Barrel Old Country Store, Inc. (NASDAQ:CBRL).

 For those who love traditional Southern cuisine, Cracker Barrel should be a familiar name.
 The country-themed restaurant chain has been around since 1969.
 Today, it has 660 locations in 45 states.
 (Source: “Cracker Barrel Reports First Quarter Fiscal 2020 Results And Declares Quarterly Dividend,” Cracker Barrel Old Country Store, Inc., November 26, 2019.)